 The eSource Initiative supports TransCelerate Member Companies in accelerating the uptake of eSource for clinical trials.
 Although regulators have urged increased use of eSource for several years, application of the use of electronic sources of data for clinical trials has been slow to be adopted across the industry, particularly for registration trials, due in part to difficulties in operationalization.
 Research indicates there are numerous obstacles and challenges behind this delay—some real and some perceived.
 The eSource Initiative seeks to assist member companies, and ultimately other trial sponsors in overcoming these real and perceived challenges to influence more efficient data gathering practices to benefit patients, sites and sponsors.

 As the data for clinical trials becomes less about collecting protocol-defined data points, and more about using data from patient records and other electronic sources such as devices and apps, electronic interoperability and consistent use of data standards become paramount.
-The 4 eSource categories defined by the TransCelerate eSource initiative are:
+The four eSource categories defined by the TransCelerate eSource Initiative are:

 - EHR/EMR (Electronic Medical Records/Electronic Health Records): Covers collection of clinical data for use in clinical research from site/patient electronic health record systems.